 Hand, foot and mouth disease

 Hand, foot and mouth disease is caused by a virus.
-The germs affect your child's mouth, hands and feet at the same time.

 The virus takes about three to five days to develop.
 Your child can get this disease more than once.